 Keep it simple.
 Street Meets don't require a lot of set up - think BBQs, games, chairs and tables.

 What do I need to run a Street Meet?

-A key resident is required to be the driving force behind each Street Meet.
+You will need a key resident to be the driving force behind your Street Meet.
+Prior to submitting an application, please ensure you have the following: